 Sharon Cochran in Stone Mountain says her children used the Cyber Academy while she homeschooled them.
 However, she found herself doing more instructing for her children, and it became a stressful experience.
 Her children now attend Smoke Rise Prep, and have a live teacher using the Cyber Academy curriculum.

-Rhonda Baraka’s daughter, Toni, performs in a theatrical production with Curtain Call Youth Players in 2011.
+Rhonda Baraka’s daughter, Toni, performs in a theatrical production with Curtain Call Youth Players.

 Traditional homeschooling offers a parent-led learning environment, while a hybrid program can add an additional component.
 “I think hybrid schools are for people who want a little bit of both in a way – they want more time with their kids at home, and want them in that classroom structure to experience another authority figure,” Hagood says.
 The family sends first-grader Jonathan to a private school; they homeschool Sam.